Kanpii/restaurant-randomizer/README.md

 ## Getting started

 - Clone from https://github.com/Kanpii/restaurant-randomizer.git
+- Grab a Yelp API key from yelp.com
+- Toss the API key into a .env file as "YELP_API_KEY"
 - Boot up Docker
 - cd into restaurant-randomizer directory
 - Run docker-compose build